-All entrants must adhere to the nomination rules and guidelines set out throughout these guidelines.
+All entrants must adhere to the nomination rules and guidelines set out throughout this document.

 The nomination collects specific contact information, category selection and agreement to the Awards terms and conditions.
+Please ensure you list the primary contact for the nomination correctly as QTIC will correspond and communicate with this person in the first instance throughout the Awards process.